amrita2005-as/Random-Password-Generator-Public-API-/README.md

 This is a simple random password generator API that generates secure passwords based on user-defined parameters such as length and character types (lowercase, uppercase, numbers, symbols).
 ## Features
 - Generate random passwords based on custom length.
-- Choose between lowercase, uppercase, numbers, and symbols.
+- Choose between excluding numbers and special characters.
 - Secure and random password generation.